AdobeDocs/audience-manager.en/help/using/features/administration/administration-overview.md

 <!-- t_create_users.xml -->

+>[!IMPORTANT]
+>
+> User account management is moving to the [Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html).
+To start user migration, we require all Audience Manager customers to immediately take the necessary measures described in this article: [Audience Manager user migration to Admin Console](admin-console-migration.md).
+>
+> After all customers have migrated, the user management section of this document will go away.
+>
 Create users in [!DNL Audience Manager] and specify user details, login status, and assign users to groups.

 1. Click **[!UICONTROL Administration]** > **[!UICONTROL Users]**.